 Through the interview(s), information from relevant adults (e.g. parents or other family members), and involved agencies (e.g. Connexions, Youth Offending Team), the Housing Options Worker and Duty Youth Homeless Worker should together seek to establish a holistic understanding of the young person's circumstances including the following:

 - Is the young person aged 16 or 17 and already an open case to a Children's Services Area Team?
-Younger teenagers (i.e. under 16) should be referred to Children's Initial Contact Point and discussed with the Assessment Team or Area Team Worker.
+Younger teenagers (i.e. under 16) should be referred to the Bradford Children's Contact Centre and discussed with the Assessment Team or Area Team Worker.
 Unaccompanied asylum seekers may require referral to the Assessment Team for age assessment.
-In the absence of the Youth Homelessness Worker, Children's Initial Contact Point (01274 437500) can advise whether a young person already has an allocated Children's Services worker;
+In the absence of the Youth Homelessness Worker, Bradford Children's Contact Centre (01274 437500) can advise whether a young person already has an allocated Children's Services worker;

 - Is the young person homeless? (i.e. roofless or about to become roofless within the next 28 days, sofa surfing or sleeping in non domestic settings such as sheds or cars or living in uninhabitable property)?